tingxiecsu/CSU-EP/README.md

 ### 🧪 Web Server

-We provide an online **CUREI Web Server** that allows users to:
+We provide an online **CSU-EP Web Server** that allows users to:
 - Upload EI-MS spectra in `.msp` format or manually input peak data.
-- Retrieve top candidate molecules from the CUREI spectral library.
+- Retrieve top candidate molecules from the CSU-EP spectral library (CSU-EP-ED).
 - Visualize experimental and predicted spectra interactively.

-The CUREI web server and CUREIDB are hosted on Hugging Face, and can be visited through the following links:
+The CSU-EP web server and CSU-EP-ED are hosted on Hugging Face, and can be visited through the following links:

-- 🌐 **CUREI web server**: The application interface allows users to upload unknow spectra and accsess results in real time.
-Visit the app here: [CUREI web server](https://huggingface.co/spaces/Tingxie/CUREI).
+- 🌐 **CSU-EP web server**: The application interface allows users to upload unknow spectra and accsess results in real time.
+Visit the app here: [CSU-EP web server](https://huggingface.co/spaces/Tingxie/CSU-EP).

-- 📂 **CUREIDB**: Explore the dataset here: [CUREIDB](https://huggingface.co/datasets/Tingxie/CUREIDB).
+- 📂 **CSU-EP-ED**: Explore the dataset here: [CSU-EP-DB](https://huggingface.co/datasets/Tingxie/CSU-EP-DB).

 ---